The Revolution found Aquaman #40 pretty unimpressive. Will Aquaman #41 get us to change our minds on this new direction for Aquaman? Let’s find out.

 “Aquaman” freaks out because his father is gone and asks the Dweller to help him find his father.
 “Aquaman,” says he had a great uncle in Maine and his family still runs a lighthouse up there.
 The Dweller says they shall rest first and prepare for their voyage to Maine.

 “Aquaman” is then approached by an emissary for the Queen of the people that “Aquaman” saved from the Aurati raiders in issue #40.
 “Aquaman”, the Dweller and Manaue all travel to Surfaceman’s Grave.
 There resides Queen Mera.
 Mera thinks that this “Aquaman” looks similar to the real Aquaman.
 Mera tells “Aquaman” about the destruction of Atlantis.
 That it was mere collateral damage during a cosmic war (Infinite Crisis).
 The real Aquaman has disappeared.

 The next morning the duel begins.
 “Aquaman” gets his ass kicked up and down the ocean floor.
-He then looses his temper and in a rage fueled attack, he displays power and speed that was unexpected.
-“Aquaman” says that he never said he was a hero.
+He then loses his temper and in a rage-fueled attack, he displays power and speed that was unexpected.
+“Aquaman,” says that he never said he was a hero.
 Never said he was Aquaman.
 And never said anything about not killing Atsiul.
-Suddenly, Manaue appears and tells “Aquaman” to either kill Atsiul or don’t, but either way hurry it up because they have places to be and all the blood from the fight is making him hungry.
+Suddenly, Manaue appears and tells “Aquaman” to either kill Atsiul or don’t, but either way, hurry it up because they have places to be and all the blood from the fight is making him hungry.
 End of issue.